Important Travel Document Information – Please Read

 Long-Term UK Work Visas

-These visas are typically renewed and suitable for between two and five years.
+Typically, these visas can be renewed and suitable for two to five years.

-Because they grant the bearer a more extended period of presence in the United Kingdom, typically with the possibility of applying for permanent residence or British citizenship, they have stricter eligibility requirements.
+Because these visas allow the bearer to stay in the United Kingdom for a more extended period, typically with the possibility to apply for permanent residence or British citizenship, they require stricter eligibility criteria.

 Other UK Visa Types